 There has been a huge shift in communication in the last 30 years from email, instant messaging, and telephone conferencing to video communication.
 One of the reasons for this is, as users look to become more efficient in the workplace, people have looked for ways to collaborate better.

 So how exactly do manufacturers use video in industry-specific areas of business?

 Video conferencing is often used to streamline the product inspection process.
 Remote meetings with different departments of your business can help maintain product quality, saving time and money while reducing errors.
 Collaboration solutions can be used for product inspections, remote product tracking, validation tests, and production line status updates.

 Real-time video keeps information rolling between suppliers, vendors, and customers in various locations.
 Most manufacturers can benefit from better inventory management and accurate supply and demand forecasting.

 With the many benefits of video conferencing, it is not surprising that this mode of communication is on the rise.
-For more tips and strategies you can use to enhance your connections — with industrial buyers in particular — subscribe to the Industrial Marketer Newsletter.
+For more tips and strategies you can use to enhance your connections through video — with industrial buyers in particular — see our video solutions here.